 The irony is that meditation is the easiest place to cultivate the state of presence.
 A calm environment without outside stimulation makes it easy to focus on the present moment.
 Meditative practices are generally the perfect place to feel the emotions and sensations of the body right now.

 Taking this into our daily lives filled with constant stimulation can make it far more enjoyable and appealing.
-More importantly, being present can make daily life fulfilling and less anxiety ridden.
+More importantly, being present can make daily life fulfilling and calmer.
 A quiet meditation practice truly is practice for every day life.

 Physical Posture and Sitting